moorepants/learn-multibody-dynamics/orientation.rst

    A_C_N.transpose()

 Notably, the inverse and the transpose are the same here.
-This indicates that this matrix is an `orthogonal matrix`_.
+This indicates that this matrix is a `special orthogonal matrix`_.
 All matrices that describe the orientation between reference frames are orthogonal matrices.
 Following the notation convention, this holds: